dilyanvelev/Python-SoftUni/README.md

 # Python-SoftUni
-Exercises, tasks and exams from SoftUni.
+Exercises and tasks from SoftUni.